-Abstract-We consider Internet-based master-worker computations, where a master processor assigns, across the Internet, a computational task to a set of untrusted worker processors, and collects their responses.
+We consider Internet-based master-worker computations, where a master processor assigns, across the Internet, a computational task to a set of untrusted worker processors, and collects their responses.
 Examples of such computations are the "@home" projects such as SETI.
-In this work various worker behaviors are considered.
-Altruistic workers always return the correct result of the task, malicious workers always return an incorrect result, and rational workers act based on their self interest.
-In a massive computation platform, such as the Internet, it is expected that all three type of workers coexist.
+Prior work dealing with Internet-based task computations has either considered only rational, or only malicious and altruistic workers.
+Altruistic workers always return the correct result of the task, malicious workers always return an incorrect result, and rational workers act based on their self-interest.
+However, in a massive computation platform, such as the Internet, it is expected that all three type of workers coexist.
 Therefore, in this work we study Internet-based master-worker computations in the presence of malicious, altruistic, and rational workers.
-A stochastic distribution of the workers is not reliable, and that workers could be unavailable.
+A stochastic distribution of the workers over the three types is assumed.
+In addition, we consider the possibility that the communication between the master and the workers is not reliable, and that workers could be unavailable.
 Considering all the three types of workers renders a combination of game-theoretic and classical distributed computing approaches to the design of mechanisms for reliable Internet-based computing.
-Indeed, in this work we design and analyze two algorithmic mechanisms to provide appropriate incentives to rational workers to act correctly, despite the malicious workers' actions and the unreliability of the communication.
+Indeed, in this work we design and analyze two algorithmic mechanisms to provide appropriate incentives to rational workers to act correctly, despite the malicious' workers actions and the unreliability of the network.
 Only when necessary, the incentives are used to force the rational players to a certain equilibrium (which forces the workers to be truthful) that overcomes the attempt of the malicious workers to deceive the master.
 Finally, the mechanisms are analyzed in two realistic Internet-based master-worker settings, a SETI-like one and a contractor-based one, such as Amazon's Mechanical Turk.
 We also present plots that illustrate the trade-offs between reliability and cost, under different system parameters.